awsdocs/amazon-ecs-developer-guide/doc_source/platform-linux-fargate.md

 + When specifying a platform version, you can use either a specific version number, for example `1.4.0`, or `LATEST`\.

   When the **LATEST** platform version is selected, `1.4.0` platform version is used\.
-+ In the China \(Beijing\) and China \(Ningxia\) Regions, the only supported platform versions are `1.4.0` and `1.3.0`\.
-The AWS Management Console displays older platform versions but an error will be returned if they are chosen\.
-The `LATEST` platform version is supported because it uses the `1.4.0` platform version\.
-+ If you have a service with running tasks and want to update their platform version, you can update your service, specify a new platform version, and choose **Force new deployment**\.
-Your tasks are redeployed with the latest platform version\.
++ If you want to update the platform version for a service, create a deployment\.
+For example, assume that you have a service that runs tasks on the Linux platform version `1.3.0`\.
+To change the service to run tasks on the Linux platform version `1.4.0`, you can update your service and specify a new platform version\.
+Your tasks are redeployed with the latest platform version and the latest platform version revision\.
+For more information about deployments, see [Amazon ECS Deployment types](deployment-types.md)\.
 + If your service is scaled up without updating the platform version, those tasks receive the platform version that was specified on the service's current deployment\.
+For example, assume that you have a service that runs tasks on the Linux platform version `1.3.0`\.
+If you increase the desired count of the service, the service scheduler starts the new tasks using the latest platform version revision of platform version `1.3.0`\.
++ New tasks always run on the latest revision of a platform version, ensuring that tasks are always started on secured and patched infrastructure\.

 The following are the available Linux platform versions\.
 For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.